Line art illustration of lotus.

 Ikon Institute of Australia

 I’ve worked with adults from all walks of life, including students, professionals, and people navigating complex mental health or life transitions.
-I'm a Registered Clinical Counsellor ®, Integrative Psychotherapist, and accredited PACFA Registrant and regularly undertake professional development and supervision to ensure best practice.
+I'm a Registered Clinical Counsellor®, Integrative Psychotherapist, and accredited PACFA Registrant and regularly undertake professional development courses and supervision to ensure best practice.

 I’ve also published research, which you can read more about here: